 AND CONVENTION

 7-III.2.1 The ITU is governed by the agreements contained in its Constitution, which defines the objectives, composition and basic structure of the organization.
 The ITU Convention lays down the personnel procedures, working methods and other matters of a procedural character.
-The present Constitution and Convention were last amended at the Plenipotentiary Conference in 2010 (Guadalajara, Mexico) (PP-10).
+The present Constitution and Convention were last amended at the Plenipotentiary Conference in 2010 [still true?](Guadalajara, Mexico) (PP-10).
 Amendments were introduced as a consequence of extending participation of Observers and Sector Members of the ITU-R Sector to WRCs.

 7-III.2.2 The need to ensure the safety of life is covered in Article 1 of the ITU Convention which states that one of the purposes of the Union is to “promote the adoption of measures for ensuring the safety of life through the cooperation of telecommunication services”.
 Additionally, Article 40 of the ITU Constitution on the priority of telecommunications concerning safety of life states that “International telecommunication services must give absolute priority to all telecommunications concerning safety of life at sea, on land, in the air or in outer space, as well as to epidemiological telecommunications of exceptional urgency of the World Health Organization”.